nfreear/nfreear.github.io/_posts/2015-08-20-introducing-open-media-player.md

  5. Educational – help others learn from our best-practices and our mistakes.

-We've done a lot of work to make the Player straightforward to install, and hopefully understand.
-Installation via [Composer][packagist] is as simple as copying and pasting this at a terminal:
+We've done a lot of work to make the Player straightforward to install, and hopefully understand. installation via [Composer][packagist] is as simple as copying and pasting this at a terminal:

 ```
     composer create-project iet-ou/open-media-player --no-dev -sdev --prefer-dist